The Tsunami Algorithm

 These values are then corrected for earthquake depth in the same way as for earthquakes.

-A new calculation is always started with the tight EQ parameters (taking about 20 minutes), but the alert routine does not take it into account.
-Rather, the IOC alert Matrix is used (see figure below), based only on magnitude.
-This fall-back routine, although widely used in tsunami warning centres, results in many false alerts.
+A new calculation is always started with the tight EQ parameters (taking about 20 minutes), but the routine procedure does not take it into account.
+Rather, the IOC Matrix is used (see figure below), based only on magnitude.
+This fall-back routine, although widely used in tsunami warning centres, results in many false signal.

 For each earthquake of magnitude exceeding 6.5 occuring in a location with positive water depth (from ETOPO30), the tsunami database is queried for the closest matching scenario.
 Scenarios have been calculated for 13800 locations covering tsunamogenic areas (from NOAA database) for magnitudes ranging from 6.5M to 9.5M with steps of 0.25M.

 If a scenario is available, the maximum wave height at a coast is retrieved.
-If the maximum wave height is greater or equal than 3m, the tsunam alert is Red; if it the height is greater or equal than 1m, the alert is Orange; otherwise, the alert is Green.
+If the maximum wave height is greater or equal than 3m, the tsunami GDACS level is Red; if it the height is greater or equal than 1m, the GDACS level is Orange; otherwise, the level is Green.
 These values are then corrected for earthquake depth in the same way as for earthquakes2.

-If no scenario has been precalculated (only very few cases), a new calculation is started (taking about 20 minutes), but the alert routine does not take it into account.
-Rather, the IOC alert Matrix is used (see figure below), based only on magnitude.
-This fall-back routine, although widely used in tsunami warning centres, results in many false alerts.
+If no scenario has been precalculated (only very few cases), a new calculation is started (taking about 20 minutes), but the procedure does not take it into account.
+Rather, the IOC Matrix is used (see figure below), based only on magnitude.
+This fall-back routine, although widely used in tsunami warning centres, results in many false signal.

 Results and limitations